 For me, it’s all about being well to serve well.

 To serve my loved ones in the best way possible, I want to be well – to feel good inside and out.
-Not being bogged down by worry about a condition I know is preventable.
-To set the example that having vitality and health is not about restriction but making the choices that lead me to be well-nourished in body, mind, and spirit.
+Not to be bogged down by worry about a condition I know is preventable.
+I want to set the example that having vitality and health is not about restriction, but making choices that lead me to be well-nourished in body, mind, and spirit.

 We can all be leaders of our health and well-being!
 An Invitation

 I believe we can lead ourselves to better health and well-being.
 From my personal experience and being a witness to others take charge of their health, I’m continuing the mission of a healthy lifestyle as the path towards thriving.